-Tom Christenbery, MSN’87, PhD’04 , of Nashville, passed away February 16, 2021.
-He was a professor at VUSN, director of program evaluation and member of the Alumni Association Board.
+Tom Christenbery, MSN'87, PhD'04 , of Nashville, passed away February 16, 2021.
+He was posthumously awarded the Alumni Award for Diversity and Inclusion presented by the VUSN Alumni Association to his family during the school's annual awards ceremony in October.
 In September 2020, his book, Fast Facts for Writing the DNP Project: Effective Structure, Content and Presentation , was published by Springer.
-Tom presented about engaging faculty in philanthropy at the Nursing Advancement Professionals conference in April 2019, and he received the VUSN Dean’s Award for Faculty Achievement in Media in June.
-That year, Tom co-sponsored a challenge gift incentive during Vanderbilt University’s Giving Day, and co-authored “Writing a Diversity and Inclusivity Statement: Guidelines for Nursing Programs and Faculty,” published in Nurse Educator that November.
-He co-authored “Appreciative Advising Pilot Study: An Innovative Approach to Advising Doctor of Nursing Practice Students,” published in Nurse Educator in August 2018.
+Tom presented about engaging faculty in philanthropy at the Nursing Advancement Professionals conference in April 2019, and received the VUSN Dean's Award for Faculty Achievement in Media in June.
+That year, Tom co-sponsored a challenge gift incentive during Vanderbilt University's Giving Day, and co-authored "Writing a Diversity and Inclusivity Statement: Guidelines for Nursing Programs and Faculty," published in Nurse Educator that November.
+He co-authored "Appreciative Advising Pilot Study: An Innovative Approach to Advising Doctor of Nursing Practice Students," published in Nurse Educator in August 2018.
 Tom presented at a Vanderbilt University Medical Center faculty scholarly writing workshop in October 2017.
+He was a professor at VUSN, director of program evaluation and member of the Alumni Board.

 Debbie Drake-Davis, MSN'04, DNP'12 , of Bowling Green, Kentucky, passed away November 6, 2018.
 She was an adjunct instructor at VUSN.

-Jessica Estes, MSN’04, became the executive director of the Kentucky Board of Nursing, in Louisville, in July 2019.
+Jessica Estes, MSN'04, became the executive director of the Kentucky Board of Nursing, based in Louisville, in July 2019.

 Lisa Fournace, MSN'04, co-published "The Impact of Genitourinary Syndrome of Menopause on Quality of Life," in the November/December 2017 issue of Urologic Nursing .

-Carolyn Freeman, MSN’04, has been a psychiatric nurse practitioner at Pathways of Tennessee for over 24 years.
-She provides psychotropic medication management services in an outpatient community mental health clinic (2018).
+Carolyn Freeman, MSN'04, is a psychiatric nurse practitioner at Pathways of Tennessee where she provides psychotropic medication management services in an outpatient community mental health clinic (2018).

 Jennifer Hicks, MSN'04, joined the faculty of Lipscomb University in Nashville as an instructor in October 2022.
 She wrote an article on miscarriage and stillbirth for the August 2020 issue of Tennessee Nurse .

 Judy Hoffman , MSN'04, is on a team that provides care in the field with the Community Treatment Unit of Clayton County Fire and Emergency Services in Georgia.
 Nurse practitioners partner with paramedics to treat patients and arrange appropriate follow-up, reducing unnecessary hospital transports (2016).